AdmiralenOla/Scoary/README.md

                         Input gene presence/absence table (comma-separated-
                         values) from ROARY.
 Strain names must be equal to those in the trait table
-  -p P_VALUE_CUTOFF, --p_value_cutoff P_VALUE_CUTOFF
+  -p P_VALUE_CUTOFF [P_VALUE_CUTOFF ...], --p_value_cutoff P_VALUE_CUTOFF [P_VALUE_CUTOFF ...]
                         P-value cut-off.
 SCOARY will not report genes with higher p-values than this.
 Set to 1.0 to report all genes.
 Accepts standard form (e.g. 1E-8).
-Default = 0.05 -c {Individual,Bonferroni,Benjamini-Hochberg}, --correction {Individual,Bonferroni,Benjamini-Hochberg}
+Provide a single value or exactly as many values as correction criteria and in corresponding order.
+(See example under correction).
+Default = 0.05 -c [{I,B,BH,PW,EPW} [{I,B,BH,PW,EPW} ...]], --correction [{I,B,BH,PW,EPW} [{I,B,BH,PW,EPW} ...]]
-                        Instead of cutting off at the individual test p-value (option -p), use the indicated corrected p-value for cut-off.
-Default = use individual test p-value.
+                        Use the indicated p-value for cut-off.
+I=Individual (naive) p-value.
+B=Bonferroni adjusted p-value.
+BH
-  -m MAX_HITS, --max_hits MAX_HITS
+                        =Benjamini-Hochberg adjusted p.
+PW=Best (lowest)
+                        pairwise comparison p.
+EPW=Entire range of pairwise comparison p-values.
+You can enter as many correction criteria as you would like.
+These will be associated with the p_value_cutoffs you enter.
+For example "-c Individual PWB -p 0.1 0.05" will apply a naive p-value cutoff of 0.1 AND additionally require that the entire range of pairwise comparison values are below 0.05 for this gene.
+Default = Individual p-value.
+(I) -m MAX_HITS, --max_hits MAX_HITS
                         Maximum number of hits to report.
 SCOARY will only report the top max_hits results per trait -r RESTRICT_TO, --restrict_to RESTRICT_TO
                         Use if you only want to analyze a subset of your strains.
-SCOARY will read the provided comma-separated table of strains and restrict analyzes to these.
+Scoary will read the provided comma-separated table of strains and restrict analyzes to these.
-  -u, --upgma_tree      This flag will cause Scoary to write the calculated
-                        UPGMA tree to a newick file
+  -w, --write_reduced   Use with -r if you want Scoary to create a new gene
+                        presence absence file from your reduced set of isolates.
+Note: Columns 1-14 (No. sequences, Avg group size nuc etc) in this file do not reflect the reduced dataset.
+These are taken from the full dataset.
   -s START_COL, --start_col START_COL
                         On which column in the gene presence/absence file do individual strain info start.
 Default=15.
 (1-based
                         indexing)
-  -w, --write_reduced   Use with -r if you only want to analyze a subset of your
-                        strains.
-SCOARY will read the provided comma-separated table of strains and restrict analyzes to these.
+  -u, --upgma_tree      This flag will cause Scoary to write the calculated
-  --delimiter DELIMITER
+                        UPGMA tree to a newick file --delimiter DELIMITER
-                        The delimiter between cells in the gene presence/absence and trait files.
+                        The delimiter between cells in the gene presence/absence and trait files, as well as the output file.
+  --no-time             Output file in the form TRAIT.results.csv, instead of
+                        TRAIT_TIMESTAMP.csv.
+When used with the -w argument will output a reduced gene matrix in the form gene_presence_absence_reduced.csv rather than
+                        gene_presence_absence_reduced_TIMESTAMP.csv
+  --test                Run Scoary on the test set in exampledata, overriding
+                        all other parameters.
+  --citation            Show citation information, and exit.
   --version             Display Scoary version, and exit.

+by Ola Brynildsrud (olbb@fhi.no)
 ```
 #### The -r parameter
 The **-r** parameter is particularly useful, as you can use it to restrict your analysis to a subset of your isolates without altering the gene_presence_absence or trait files.
 Simply provide a single-line csv file (delimited by ",") with the names of the isolates you would like to include in the current analysis.